 - Refuse to smoke.

-- Avoid overindulging in caffeine or alcohol.
+- Cut down on caffeine or alcohol.

 - If quitting both cigarettes and alcohol at the same time seems like too much of a burden, quit one first and work on the other later.

 5 – Respect your time.
-This includes your work time, family time, playtime and personal time.
+This includes your work time, family time, playtime, and personal time.
 Make space in your life for every area.
 Schedule family time and alone time just as you do work time and other obligations.

 - By adding everything to your written agenda, you create a priority within yourself and self-discipline helps you stick to your priorities.